Josesx506/mlops_zoomcamp_24/05-model-monitoring/README.md

 - ***Note***: When creating a report, a timestamp value (daily resolution) has to be included, The data passed to the report object should be limited to that day unless, it will associate multiple days of data to the specified timestamp.

 The data from the report is referred to as `current` when creating the dashboard, and the metrics can be viewed programmatically with `regular_report.as_dict()`. <br><br>
-The evidently report can be updated as a batch job using a cron schedule.
+The evidently report can be updated as a batch job using a cron schedule with prefect, mage, or github actions.

+### Monitoring Tests
+Tests for data and prediction drift can be implemented.
+- E.g. for data, we expect the training and predicted data to have similar distributions if we want the model to perform well.
+    - By measuring the drift distance using methods like the `normalized Wassertein Distance` and histograms we can visualize how the distributions change.
+- For models, we can also measure metrics like accuracy or distance based drift methods to figure out when to retrain the models.
+- The tests can be performed using evidently `TestSuite()` or `Report()` objects and the results are best output as dictionaries.
+This way, we can programmatically extract drift ways and include automatic retrain triggers.
+- Tests like this also provide explanations for why model performance can decrease or increase.

 ### Grafana Dashboard